Motorcycle Accident FAQs

 Every accident is different.
 There is no set amount of time in which it will be completed.
 It often takes months to reach a settlement and can take longer if your case goes to trial.
 The amount your claim is worth will depend on the severity of the injuries and the time it takes for the injured person to recover completely.
 Your attorney can give you a better idea once they know more about your situation.

-What type of damages might you be entitled to?
+What compensation might you be entitled to?

 • Medical Expenses.
-Severe motorcycle accidents can result in devastating injuries such as a traumatic brain injury, which is an expensive injury to treat; surgeries, extended hospital stays and rehabilitation.
+Severe motorcycle accidents can result in devastating injuries such as a traumatic brain injury, which is an expensive injury to treat; surgeries, extended hospital stays, and rehabilitation.

 DO YOU NEED A PERSONAL INJURY LAWYER?